Comcast/sheens/doc/by-example.md

 ## Example 5: Message routing

-_Documentation in progress ..._

-A crew container (like `mservice`) can provide arbitrary message routing.
-For example, when `mservice` receives a message that contains `"to":{"mid":"turnstile"}`, then the container will send that message _only_ to a machine with id `"turnstile"` (if such a machine exists in the crew).
+A crew container can provide arbitrary message routing.
+For example, when `mcrew` receives a message that contains `"to":"turnstile"`, then the container will send that message _only_ to a machine with id `"turnstile"` (if such a machine exists in the crew).
 Using this behavior, a sender can send a message to a specified machine.
 By default, a message submitted to a crew is forwarded to all machines in the crew.

 Fancier routing can be very interesting.
 A container could route certain messages to external services based on properties of those